 Eigsti, a plant geneticist from Goshen, IN, pursued a chemical process that doubled the number of chromosomes in a normal watermelon plant.
 The idea was that if this “tetraploid” watermelon is pollinated by a normal watermelon plant, the resulting fruit would be sterile (seedless) with three sets of chromosomes (“triploids”).

 Clearly, Dr. Eigsti was onto something, but it took him a while to find commercial partners.
 Introducing something new to the market is risky business!
-Eventually he entered into a partnership with a seed company and found a grower to trial the seedless variety (Lesley’s late grandfather, Robert Shipley).
+Eventually he entered into a partnership with a seed company and found a grower to trial the seedless variety.
+Of all people, the grower was the grandfather of our very own Lesley!
 The rest is history — today, it would be difficult to find anything other than a seedless watermelon in commercial markets.

 Seed companies charge a premium for these seedless “triploid” varieties.
 Growers plant them alongside seeded watermelons, which provide the pollen needed for bees to pollinate the flowers on the seedless variety.
 Visit any farm and you’ll see this at play: two rows of seedless for every one row of seeded.

 Scientists today are pushing the envelope when it comes to new varieties of seedless fruits.
 Even so, the process remains tedious — researchers may look at thousands of plants before locating the perfect fruit that is not only attractive to consumers but also to growers.
 So the next time you enjoy one of these fruits, consider taking a moment to appreciate the long history — and the tedious science — behind it 🙂